MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-features.md

 ### Savings

-This tab provides volumes information within a cluster and shows the savings for each volume.
+This tab provides volume information within a cluster and shows the savings for each volume.

 :::image type="content" source="media/monitor-features/savings-tab.png" alt-text="Screenshot that shows the Savings tab." lightbox="media/monitor-features/savings-tab.png":::